Adam Cooper (dancer): Adventures in Motion Pictures

-In 1995 Matthew Bourne recruited Cooper to join Adventures in Motion Pictures (now renamed New Adventures) for his radically re-interpreted production of Swan Lake.
+In 1995 Matthew Bourne recruited Cooper to join Adventures in Motion Pictures (since renamed New Adventures) for his radically re-interpreted production of Swan Lake.
 Together they created the basic Swan movement motifs and Cooper also contributed to the choreography.
-Cooper performed the dual Swan/Stranger role (the analog of the white and black swan in the classic version) all over the world and his performances won him international acclaim, multiple awards and a strong fan following.
-Cooper's performance was described as one of "tremendous excitement, subtlety,emotional depth and sheer sexiness".
+Cooper performed the dual "Swan/Stranger" role (the analog of the white and black swan in the classic version) all over the world and his performances won him international acclaim, multiple awards and a strong fan following.
+Cooper's performance was described as one of "tremendous excitement, subtlety, emotional depth and sheer sexiness".
 The popular press embraced him and his photo appeared in many magazines.

-For his performances as the Swan/Stranger he received the Time Out Award in 1995, the Evening Standard Dance Award in 1997 and the 1999 Astaire Award for Best Dancer.
-He was also nominated for the 1999 Tony Award for Best Actor in a Musical.
+For his performances as the "Swan/Stranger" he received the Time Out Award in 1995, the Evening Standard Dance Award in 1997 and the 1999 Astaire Award for Best Dancer.
+He was also nominated for the Tony Award for Best Actor in a Musical at the 53rd Tony Awards in 1999.
 He appeared briefly at the end of the 2000 film Billy Elliot as the adult version of the title character, who is seen performing the role of the Swan.
 A DVD recording of the Swan Lake with Cooper and the original cast was issued in 1996 and can be seen on Youtube.com.
-Excerpts from Swan Lake (Bourne) appeared on the 1998 Royal Variety TV program and he repeated his Swan/Stranger role for the TV audience.
-His performance in the Billy Elliot film and in the Swan Lake (Bourne) DVD inspired at least one of the boys playing Billy Elliot in the stage production to join New Adventures in the hopes of performing The Swan role.
-In 2003 Cooper once again played the Swan/Stranger when AMP toured in Japan, and there was enormous enthusiasm for his performance and he acquired a large number of new fans.
+Excerpts from Swan Lake (Bourne) appeared at the 1998 Royal Variety Performance and he repeated his "Swan/Stranger" role for the TV audience.
+His performance in the Billy Elliot film and in the Swan Lake (Bourne) DVD inspired Liam Mower, then playing Billy Elliot in the West End stage production, to join New Adventures in the hopes of performing The Swan role.
+In 2003 Cooper once again played the "Swan/Stranger" when AMP toured in Japan, and there was enormous enthusiasm for his performance and he acquired a large number of new fans.

 In 1997 Cooper was invited by Bourne to take part in the initial planning of AMP's next show, Cinderella.
-This version of the dance took place in London during the Blitz, but used the same Prokofiev music as the classic version Cinderella (Prokofiev).
-Cooper helped to create and performed the role of Pilot (the Prince analog) in the initial 1997 London run and also played the Angel (the Godmother analog), and Sarah Wildor was his partner when she played the title role.
+This version of the dance took place in London during the Blitz, but used the same Prokofiev music as the classic version.
+Cooper helped to create and performed the role of Pilot (the Prince analog) in the initial 1997 London run, also playing the Angel (the Godmother analog), opposite his partner Sarah Wildor, playing the title role.

 The production was also performed in Los Angeles in 1999.